EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/invoking_api_python.md

 2. Click **Run > Run** to start the application.

-3. Open a browser and enter `http://127.0.0.1:5000` in the address field.
-We can see the retrieved battery asset information.
-See the following example:
+3. Open a browser, enter `http://127.0.0.1:5000` in the address field and we will be able to see the retrieved battery asset information.
+See the following example.

 <img src="media/application-2.png" style="zoom:75%;" />

-## Getting the status of a specific battery
+## Step 3: Getting the Status of a Specific Battery

 > In this step, we will invoke the EnOS API *Get Asset Latest Data*.
 The request format is:
 >
 > https://{apigw-address}/tsdb-service/v2.0/latest?orgId={}&assetIds={}&measurepoints={}&timeWindow={}&accessKey={}

-Take the following steps to invoke the EnOS API to get the status of a specific battery, including health level and remaining power:
+Follow the below to invoke the EnOS API to get the status of a specific battery, including the health level and remaining power.

-1. In the `services.py` file, find the `get_asset_latest_data` stub function, and enter the following code for getting the battery latest status information:
+1. In the `services.py` file, find the `get_asset_latest_data` stub function, and enter the following code for getting the battery latest status information.

    ```
    def get_asset_latest_data(assetIds, measurepoints):